NailAmber/Docker_lab/README.md

 # Docker_lab

 A compact Docker + Python lab: a minimal Flask application packaged with Docker to demonstrate containerization best-practices, reproducible builds, testing, linting and a simple CI image-scan pipeline.
+Now includes a `docker-compose.yml` example and a PostgreSQL service for multi-container orchestration.

 ---

 ## Project summary

 This repository contains:
-- A small Flask application (app.py) with a health endpoint.
+- A small Flask application (`app.py`) with a health endpoint.
-- A two-stage Dockerfile that builds wheels in a builder stage and installs them into a slim runtime image.
+- A two-stage Dockerfile (`app/Dockerfile`) that builds wheels in a builder stage and installs them into a slim runtime image.
-- Tests (pytest) and a development requirements file.
+- Tests (`pytest`) and development requirements file.
-- A CI workflow (github_workflows_ci.yml) that runs tests, lint and scans the built image with Trivy.
+- A CI workflow (`github_workflows_ci.yml`) that runs tests, lint and scans the built image with Trivy.
+- **New:** A `docker-compose.yml` for local orchestration with a PostgreSQL database and the app container.

 ---